nodejs/node/doc/api/child_process.md

 The command lookup is performed using the `options.env.PATH` environment variable if `env` is in the `options` object.
 Otherwise, `process.env.PATH` is used.
-If `options.env` is set without `PATH`, lookup on UNIX is performed on a default search path search of `/usr/bin:/bin` (see execvpe/execvp), on Windows the current processes environment variable `PATH` is used.
+If `options.env` is set without `PATH`, lookup on Unix is performed on a default search path search of `/usr/bin:/bin` (see your operating systems manual for execvpe/execvp), on Windows the current processes environment variable `PATH` is used.

 On Windows, environment variables are case-insensitive.
 Node.js lexicographically sorts the `env` keys and uses the first one that